matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 The later an error surfaces, the more expensive it becomes.
 Each missed test, unchecked assumption, or rushed review compounds until failure becomes inevitable.

-Reducing defects means building quality in — making testing, feedback, and improvement continuous parts of delivery rather than post-facto correction.
+Reducing defects means building quality in — making testing, feedback, and improvement continuous parts of delivery rather than after-the-fact correction.

-### How to reduce waste
+### How to reduce defects

 - Build quality in with TDD, automated testing, and CI pipelines.
 - Perform code reviews and static analysis for high-risk areas.